 Want a cleaner, healthier Shire?

-The team is working with local businesses to reduce single-use plastic packaging and landfill waste (coffee cups, cutlery, straws, plastic bags, take-away containers) to minimise its impact on the environment.
-Investing in sustainable alternatives limits the local plastic pollution and landfill waste created, and saves businesses money in the long term.
+Approximately half the plastic we produce is only used once and then discarded.
+The SO Shire team is working with local businesses to reduce single-use plastic packaging and landfill waste (coffee cups, cutlery, straws, plastic bags, take-away containers) to minimise its impact on the environment.
+Investing in sustainable alternatives limits local plastic pollution and landfill waste, and saves businesses money in the long term.

-To find out about their sustainable business certification program, sustainability forum and to keep update to date with everything happening at SO Shire:
+To find out about the sustainable business certification program, sustainability forum, and to keep update to date with everything happening at SO SHIRE: email@example.com

 Plastic Free Sutherland Shire